alexandre de betak, designing dream worlds for 25 years

 What about out of your most recent shows?

-The last Christian Dior couture show I am very fond of, it was very personal.
+The Christian Dior Spring 2014 couture show I am very fond of, it was very personal.
 That one was very close to my taste and aesthetic.
-And to answer your question, the best show I have done – I haven’t done yet.
-The day I wake up thinking I’ve done the best show I’ll ever do, I’ll stop doing shows because there would be no point.
+And to answer your question, the best show I have done - I haven't done yet.
+The day I wake up thinking I've done the best show I'll ever do, I'll stop doing shows because there would be no point.

 I absolutely loved the tropical greenhouse you made for Dior spring/summer 14.